 Only available for positions which require it by law, this DBS check contains spent and unspent convictions, final warnings, and reprimands from the Police National Computer (PNC), and information that the local police force considers to be relevant for the position the applicant is applying for.

 Enhanced DBS Check with Barred List Information

-This DBS Certificate contains the above mentioned DBS Check, as well as an additional check of the Adults and/or Adult's Barred List.
+This DBS Certificate contains the above mentioned DBS Check, as well as an additional check of the Adults and/or Children's Barred List.